Frequently Asked Questions

 Should I swim after a storm?

 Following heavy rainfall, the Health Protection Agency advises that bathing water quality can be affected by several factors, including agricultural pollution and urban drainage, as well as water companies' infrastructure.
-Combined sewer overflows, which protect homes and gardens from sewer flooding, are also designed to operate at times of heavy rainfall.
+Stormwater overflows, which protect homes and gardens from sewer flooding, are also designed to operate at times of heavy rainfall.

 What other risks to bathing water quality are there?
 Why can't you tell us about them, too?